Near Ridge Farm in Edgar County, Illinois — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Daughters of the American Revolution marker series.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Dedicated to All Veterans (approx. 0.9 miles away); Pontiac Peace Treaty (approx. 2.8 miles away); Veterans Honor Roll (approx. 5.6 miles away); Georgetown Parade of Patriots Monument (approx. 6.6 miles away); Georgetown Area Honor Roll (approx. 6.6 miles away); 73rd and 125th Illinois Volunteer Infantry (approx. 6.8 miles away); One of The Original Milestones (# 97) (approx. 7.9 miles away); Sidell Veterans War Memorial (approx. 9.1 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Dedicated to All Veterans (approx. 0.9 miles away); The Treaty Between Harrison and the Indians (approx. 2.3 miles away); Pontiac Peace Treaty (approx. 2.8 miles away); Veterans Honor Roll (approx. 5.6 miles away); Georgetown Parade of Patriots Monument Georgetown Area Honor Roll (approx. 6.6 miles away); 73rd and 125th Illinois Volunteer Infantry (approx. 6.8 miles away); One of The Original Milestones (# 97) (approx. 7.9 miles away).
+Touch for a list and map of all markers in Ridge Farm.

 Also see . . .